-As of June 30, 2021, we owned 29 hotels with 8,878 guest rooms, located in the following markets: Atlanta, Georgia; Boston, Massachusetts (2); Burlington, Vermont; Charleston, South Carolina; Chicago, Illinois (2); Denver, Colorado (2); Fort Lauderdale, Florida; Fort Worth, Texas; Huntington Beach, California; Key West, Florida (2); New York, New York (3); Phoenix, Arizona; Salt Lake City, Utah; San Diego, California; San Francisco, California (2); Sedona, Arizona (2); Sonoma, California; South Lake Tahoe, California; Washington, D.C.
+As of September 30, 2021, we owned 31 hotels with 9,133 guest rooms, located in the following markets: Atlanta, Georgia; Boston, Massachusetts (2); Burlington, Vermont; Charleston, South Carolina; Chicago, Illinois (2); Denver, Colorado (2); Destin, Florida; Fort Lauderdale, Florida; Fort Worth, Texas; Huntington Beach, California; Key West, Florida (2); New Orleans, Louisiana; New York, New York (3); Phoenix, Arizona; Salt Lake City, Utah; San Diego, California; San Francisco, California (2); Sedona, Arizona (2); Sonoma, California; South Lake Tahoe, California; Washington, D.C.
 (2) and Vail, Colorado.

 During the three months ended June 30, 2021, we sold the Frenchman's Reef & Morning Star Marriott Beach Resort ("Frenchman's Reef"), located in St. Thomas, U.S. Virgin Islands, and The Lexington Hotel, located in New York, New York.
 See Note 9 for further discussion of these sales.
-Subsequent to June 30, 2021, we acquired the Bourbon Orleans Hotel, located in New Orleans, Louisiana, and the Henderson Park Inn, located in Destin, Florida.
-See Note 12 for further discussion of these acquisitions.
+During the three months ended September 30, 2021, we acquired the Bourbon Orleans Hotel, located in New Orleans, Louisiana, and the Henderson Park Inn, located in Destin, Florida.
+See Note 10 for further discussion of these acquisitions.

 We conduct our business through a traditional umbrella partnership real estate investment trust, or UPREIT, in which our hotel properties are owned by our operating partnership, DiamondRock Hospitality Limited Partnership, or subsidiaries of our operating partnership.
-The Company is the sole general partner of our operating partnership and owns 99.5% of the limited partnership units ("common OP units") of our operating partnership as of June 30, 2021.
-The remaining 0.5% of the common OP units are held by third parties and executive officers of the Company.
+The Company is the sole general partner of our operating partnership and owns 99.7% of the limited partnership units ("common OP units") of our operating partnership as of September 30, 2021.
+The remaining 0.3% of the common OP units are held by third parties and executive officers of the Company.
 See Note 5 for additional disclosures related to common OP units.